 Another study by the University of British Columbia found that red can increase performance in employees with detail-oriented assignments, while blue is calming and promotes creativity and communication.
-Green is also great for inspiring creativity and innovation, however, yellow, can cause anxiety and frustration, and gray can lead to energy loss and depression.
-[10 Inspiring Must-Follow Home Office Pinterest Boards ]
+Green is also great for inspiring creativity and innovation; however, yellow can cause anxiety and frustration, and gray can lead to energy loss and depression. [https://www.businessnewsdaily.com]

 Try taking 'coffee naps'

-Drinking a cup of coffee and then taking a 20-minute nap immediately after, or taking a "coffee nap" is helpful for several reasons, according to Vox.
-Caffeine works by blocking adenosine (high levels of adenosine make you feel tired) in the brain to keep you awake — but it can't block adenosine from all of your brain's receptors.
+Drinking a cup of coffee and then taking a nap is helpful for a few reasons, according to Vox.
+Caffeine works by blocking adenosine (high levels of adenosine make you feel tired) in the brain to keep you awake, but it can't block adenosine from all your brain's receptors.
 That's where the nap comes in, as sleep also naturally clears adenosine from the brain.
 Napping for 15 to 20 minutes ensures that you'll get a little rest without falling into a deep sleep, and you'll wake up just in time for the caffeine to start kicking in (with less adenosine in the way.)

 Try new seating arrangements

-Switching up where your employees sit can be another way to boost creativity and increase productivity in the office.
-Christian Catalini, assistant professor at the Massachusetts Institute of Technology's Sloan School of Management, told the Wall Street Journal that grouping workers together by department can foster focus and efficiency, but mixing them up can also lead to innovation.
+You never know what kind of innovation and refreshment a simple change of seating could lead to.
+Changing where your employees sit can boost creativity and productivity, according to Christian Catalini, assistant professor at the Massachusetts Institute of Technology's Sloan School of Management.
+Catalini told the Wall Street Journal that grouping workers together by department can foster focus and efficiency, but mixing them up can also lead to innovation.